rodrigka/rodrigka/README.md

 - 👋 Hi, I’m @rodrigka
-- 👀 I’m interested in information systems, the implementation of software within a company, and the management of IT projects.
+- 👀 I’m interested in information systems, the implementation of company dedicated software, and the management of IT projects.
 - I am currently looking for a work apprenticeship with positions or assignments such as :
       * IT project assistant
       * Functional consultant